Luis-Munu/Warframe-Market-deal-finder/README.md

 # WFM-Riven-Search
 A project made to search for godrolls, unrolleds and specific rolls faster and easier, it shows grades and a riven rating along with the stats.

-To use it you will need the library ratelimit.
-To get it use the command "pip3 install ratelimit"

-After that just write the command: "python rivenSearch.py" in the project folder and wait for the results.
+To use it just write the command: "python rivenSearch.py"

 There're 4 types of search, depending on the speed of the search, the number of rivens received increases or diminishes: